serengil/deepface/README.md

 ## E-Learning

 Deepface is mentioned in this [playlist](https://www.youtube.com/watch?v=KRCvkNCOphE&list=PLsS_1RYmYQQFdWqxQggXHynP1rqaYXv_E) as video lectures.
+Subscribe the channel to stay up-to-date and be informed when a new lecture is added,

 ## Disclaimer